Change Point Detection in Precision Matrices with D-trace Loss: Introduction

 \section{Introduction}

-Much attention has been devoted to the development of methods for the detection of multiple change-points in the underlying data generating process of some realized sample.
-The model parameters are typically assumed to be constant in each regime but can experience ``jumps'' or ``breaks'' over time.
-The extraction of these breaks is usually performed through the application of some filtering techniques.
-To do so, a popular method is the fused LASSO which screens the existence of parameter breaks over the sample of observations.
-In particular, \cite{Harchaoui2010} developed a framework to recover multiple change-points for one-dimensional piece-wise constant signals.
-Then \cite{Chan2014} extended this procedure to grouped parameters with the Group Fused LASSO in the context of autoregressive time series models.
-In the same spirit, \cite{Qian2016} applied the Group Fused LASSO to linear regression models.
-This filtering technique has also been popular among the literature on change-points in panel data models: e.g., \cite{Qian2016b} aimed to identify structural changes in linear panel data regressions based on the adaptive Group Fused LASSO; using a similar filtering technique, \cite{Li2016} considered the estimation of structural breaks in panel models with interactive fixed effects.
+Much attention has been devoted to the detection of multiple change points in the underlying data generating process of some realized sample.
+The model parameters are typically assumed to be constant in each regime but can experience ``jumps'' over time.
+The extraction of these change points is usually performed through the application of some filtering techniques.
+A popular method is the fused LASSO which screens the existence of change points in the parameters over the sample of observations.
+In particular, \cite{Harchaoui2010} developed a framework to recover multiple change points for one-dimensional piecewise constant signals. \cite{Chan2014} extended this procedure to grouped parameters with the Group Fused LASSO in the context of autoregressive time series models. \cite{Qian2016} applied the Group Fused LASSO to linear regression models.